SOWING SWEET PEAS

-Sweet Peas are arguably the prettiest of the Autumn seeds with their bright colours and heavenly scent, not to mention the fact that they make gorgeous cut flowers for vases or in bunches as gifts to friends.
+Sweet Peas are arguably the prettiest of the autumn seeds with their bright colours and heavenly scent, not to mention the fact that they make gorgeous cut flowers for vases or in bunches to give to friends.

 Sowing the Seeds

-- Choose a sunny area where you want to plant your Sweet Peas.
+Choose an area in full sun to plant your Sweet Peas.

 Prepare the soil a week or two in advance by thoroughly digging over the soil to the depth of a spade’s blade, at least (±30cm).
 Remove all rocks, large clumps and weeds.
 Mix in a generous amount of good quality compost and a handful of bone meal or vermicast.
 Rake soil to level it.

 Before sowing, soak the Sweet Pea seeds overnight in luke warm water to soften the hard outer layer.

 Sweet pea seeds must be sown directly into the garden bed.
 Plant your seeds in beds at the depth indicated on the seed packet (usually about 2cm deep) and 10-15cm apart for the climbing varieties or 15-20cm apart for the bushy ones.
 If you’re planting the climbing variety around a structure like an obelisk or teepee, plant 2 seeds about 5cm apart next to each stake.
 When the shoots are big enough, remove the weaker of the 2 seedlings.

 After planting, water the seeds gently and thoroughly.
 Water in the early morning and water at soil level and not onto the leaves, if possible.
 Continue watering every day until germination and thereafter be sure to keep the seedlings moist, but not waterlogged.
 Never allow the soil to dry out.
 Regular watering will ensure an abundance of these delightful beauties!